Healthcare in Singapore: MediShield Life

 Launched in 1990, MediShield is a low cost basic insurance scheme intended for those whose savings are insufficient to meet their medical expenses.
 Premiums can be paid out of MediSave accounts.
 A new scheme, MediShield Life, replaced the MediShield in November 2015.
 Co-insurance payment rates are to be reduced from 10 to 20% to 3–10% and the lifetime claim limit is to be removed.
 The scheme helps to pay for hospital bills and selected outpatient treatments.
 The government provides premium subsidies to lower- to middle-income residents, the elderly and new policyholders transitioning from cheaper policies.

 The Integrated Shield Plan (IP) includes both the MediShield Life component and an additional private insurance coverage component run by private insurers, to cover for optional benefits in public hospitals and private hospitals.
 Premiums for the IP can be paid by the MediSave funds.
-As on 16 February 2021, 7 private insurers - AIA, Singlife with Aviva, AXA, Great Eastern, Income, Prudential and Raffles Health are authorized by Ministry of Health to offer Integrated Shield plans to the consumers.
+As on 16 February 2021, 7 private insurers - AIA, AXA, Great Eastern, Income, Prudential, Raffles Health and Singlife are authorized by Ministry of Health to offer Integrated Shield plans to the consumers.

 In September 2020 it was announced it was being considered that treatment for drug addiction, alcoholism and injuries from attempted suicide would be covered under MediShield Life.

 CareShield Life

 ElderShield is a severe disability insurance scheme which insures against the cost of private nursing homes and related expenses.
 Since 2002, members with a CPF MediSave account will automatically be enrolled in the scheme at the age of 40, unless they choose to opt out.
-Three private insurers, Singlife with Aviva, Great Eastern and Income were chosen to manage ElderShield.
+Three private insurers, Great Eastern, Income and Singlife were chosen to manage ElderShield.
 The Ministry of Health will run ElderShield from 2021 on a not-for-profit basis, taking over from the three private insurers.
 This arrangement will allow a smoother upgrade to CareShield Life.
 It has 1.2 million policyholders as of 2015, with $2.6 billion collected in premiums, and around $100 million in payout claims and $130 million in premium rebates between 2002 and 2015.